Uberspace/lab/source/guide_goatcounter.rst

  [isabell@stardust ~]$ ./goatcounter db create site -vhost goatcounter.isabell.uber.space -user.email <user>@uber.space

+Make sure to use your own domain and email address.
 You will be asked to enter a password for the specified user which will be used to access the webpage later.

 Test
 ----